MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - If a user selects **Open in Desktop App** in a file opened from the OneDrive website or from a SharePoint site (including a site used by a Teams channel), then the file won't have the Mark of the Web (MOTW) attribute.
 - If a user has the OneDrive sync client running and the sync client downloads a file, then the file will not have the Mark of the Web (MOTW) attribute.
 - Files that are in Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll), and are synced to OneDrive, don't have the Mark of the Web (MOTW) attribute.
+- If you have a group of users, such as the Finance department, that need to use files from OneDrive or SharePoint without macros being blocked, here are some possible options:
+  - Have them open the file in the browser or by using the **Open in Desktop App** option
+  - Have them download the file to a [Trusted Location](trusted-locations.md).
+  - Set the Windows internet security zone assignment for OneDrive or SharePoint domains to Trusted Sites.
+Admins can use the "Site to Zone Assignment List" policy and configure the policy to place `https://{your-domain-name}.sharepoint.com` (for SharePoint) or `https://{your-domain-name}-my.sharepoint.com` (for OneDrive) into the Trusted Sites zone.

+   &nbsp;&nbsp; This policy is found under Windows Components\Internet Explorer\Internet Control Panel\Security Page in the Group Policy Management Console.
+It’s available under both Computer Configuration\Policies\Administrative Templates and User Configuration\Policies\Administrative Templates.

+> [!IMPORTANT]
+> SharePoint permissions and OneDrive sharing are not changed by adding these locations to Trusted Sites.
+Maintaining access control is important.
+Anyone with permissions to add files to SharePoint could add files with active content, such as macros.
+Users who download files from domains in the Trusted Sites zone will bypass the default to block macros.

 ## Related articles